Jul 17, 2019

 With the assistance of an experienced workers’ compensation lawyer, being prepared for a mediation will be much easier.
 Attorneys can help you gather documents, educate you on the law, inform you of your rights, and represent those rights during the mediation process.

-At The Law Offices of Nathaniel F. Hansford, our legal team is committed to advocating for injured workers.
+At Hansford McDaniel LLC, our legal team is committed to advocating for injured workers.
 Schedule a free consultation to discuss your case.

 Use our contact form or call (770) 741-2825 to get in touch.